Search This Blog

 "Standing By Peaceful Waters"

 This pretty little book was published in 1973.
 I picked it up and put it back a few times over the years in the Cape Cod gift shop--I can't remember if it was at the National Seashore Visitor Center or the Wellfleet Bay Wildlife Sanctuary.
 I've known their book inventories pretty well, with all that compounded vacation time to browse by peaceful waters.
 The colorful illustrated cover and the title called out to me, even if I never in my life make Beach Plum Jelly.
-I finally bought that soft cover version one year and just rediscovered it on the bookshelves in my home office.
+I finally bought the soft cover one year and just rediscovered it on the bookshelves in my home office.

 With quiet time alone this week, I've been reading it.
 Wonderful work by Elizabeth Post Mirel (who had three young children at the time, including a baby) with graceful illustrations by Betty Fraser.
 I do want the kind of calm where I make a pocket of time to read Plum Crazy, because it evokes a place and a passion.
 Our long-time Cape Cod friends Rite and Bob picked beach plums.
 I don't know if I ever learned to recognize the fruit until now, but there may be some nearby here in Connecticut.

-Sis flew to the Midwest (New Mexico) to travel with her Peace Corps friend and family and called on me to dog-sit her enchanting pup, Galena, for more than a week.
+Sis flew to the Southwest (New Mexico) to travel with her Peace Corps friend and family and called on me to dog-sit her enchanting pup, Galena, for more than a week.
 I walk that girly at least three times a day, and never sleep past 8, because she doesn't.

 I'm loving it.
 Sis still gets The New York Times paper edition delivered daily.
 I sat on the sofa drinking in the Sunday Styles section.
 I met my friend/magazine colleague Mary Kate, who lives nearby, for a lovely catch-up breakfast in Cos Cob (part of Greenwich).
 I went to Mass in Stamford, and then asked Google to find the nearest Whole Foods, so ended up in high-end Darien midday Sunday, where I felt like a fish out of moneyed water.
 Two striking blonde women (not together) wore little immaculate white pleated tennis skirts, in perfect contrast to their golden tans.
 They were coming from or going to the courts.
 Eyewear was on trend, as were baby carriers and the handsome young dads wearing them for weekend duty.
-Some branded local products (cacao pudding and whipped bath scrub) were tempting but both went the way of Ice Cream Tulip bulbs, named for their colors but over my budget.
-The children, for the most part, seemed well-mannered and enchanting.
+Some branded local products (cacao pudding and whipped bath scrub) were tempting but both went the way of beautiful Ice Cream Tulip bulbs, named for their double ice-cream-cone like blooms, but over my budget.
+The children, for the most part, seemed well-mannered.
 The place was packed.
 Though the store was mostly stocked with the same products our Montclair Whole Foods carries, I felt an imbalance, shall we say, which I never feel in my diverse hometown.

 You can also find Strawberry Ice Cream Tulips (red)